kshutkin/slimlib/store/README.md

 - **Relatively small and tree shakable** - less than 5KiB minified, you pay only for what you use
 - **GC friendly** - all primitives can be garbage collected
 - **Easy batching** - by default it is batched to the next microtask, but it is configurable
-- **Relatively fast** - it is not faster than Alien signals but faster than other big frameworks (it truly depends on the scenario)
+- **Relatively fast** - it is not faster than Alien Signals, but faster than other big frameworks (it truly depends on the scenario)
 - **Proxy-based state** - easy to understand imperative code, signal alternative is also provided
 - **Dev mode** - you get warnings when you do stupid things